-The Student Grievance Committee, which is comprised of the same members who serve as the Student Judiciary Committee, reviews grievances concerning individual members of the College community, and when appropriate, facilitates resolution of such grievances.
+The Student Grievance Committee, which is comprised of faculty, staff, and students, reviews grievances concerning currently enrolled students, and when appropriate, facilitates resolution of such grievances.
 A grievance is a complaint arising out of any alleged unauthorized or unjustified act or decision by a member of the College community that in any way adversely affects the status, rights, or privileges of any student.
+Grievances are not adjudications or appeals for the judiciary process.
+The judiciary process is specifically handled by a separate committee, Student Judiciary Committee.
 The burden of proof rests with the person making the complaint.
 Once the Student grievance Committee determines a resolution, the student has the option to appeal to the Vice President of Student Affairs, where the final determination will rest.